Childbutsmart/Childbutsmart/README.md

 ### Hi everyone 👋

+💬 Introduction
-👨‍💻 Hello!
+Hello!
 I'm Faysoil, with 23 years of existence, and I'm passionate about web development and mobile development.
 I'm constantly seekingto learn and take on new challenges.
 I have a solid foundation in HTML, CSS and Javascript, and I am currently undergoing training as a Web and Mobile Developer at Simplon Marseille.
 Open to both frond-end and back-end development, I am actively seeking internship opportunities that could potientally lead to an apprenticeship ;).

-Compétences
+👨‍💻 Skills
 - Programming Languages : HTML, CSS, JavaScript
 - Frameworks : React.js
 - Development Tools : VS Code, Git